-Work Experience 12A & 12B (MWEX-2A and MWEX-2B) 4 credits each □
+Work Experience 12A & 12B (MWEX-2A and MWEX-2B)

+4 credits each 🖹 🛠

-Prerequisite(s): WEX 12A-Successful completion of Grade 10 & CLE; WEX 12B-Successful completion of WEX 12A
+Prerequisite(s): WEX 12A - Successful completion of Grade 10 & CLE or permission from Career Programs Coordinator; WEX 12B - Successful completion of WEX 12A.
+An initial "pre-screening" meeting with Career Programs staff, followed by a student/parent meeting, will also be required.